On the semi-infinite Deligne--Lusztig varieties for $\mathrm{GSp}$

 First, we eliminate the following entries:

 Here, for the $i$-th line, we will eliminate $(n+1-(i+j), n+1-j), (j+1, j+i)$ $(1 \leq j \leq n'-i)$.
 To eliminate $(n+1-(i+j), n+1-j),$ we use \r{n+1-j}{n+1-(i+j)}, which is together with \c{j}{i+j}.
-Here, \c{j}{i+j} does not affect already vanished entries since $(j+1, i+j)$ has not vanished yet.
+Here, \c{j}{i+j} does not affect {\cred the entries we have set to zero} since $(j+1, i+j)$ has not {\cred been eliminated} yet.
 To eliminate $(j+1, j+i),$ we use \r{j+i+1}{j+1}, which is together with \c{n-(i+j)}{n-j}.
-Here, \c{n-(i+j)}{n-j} does not affect already vanished entries since $(n-(i+j), n-j)$ is not vanished yet.
+Here, \c{n-(i+j)}{n-j} does not affect {\cred the entries we have set to zero} since $(n-(i+j), n-j)$ is not {\cred eliminated} yet.

 In the next step, we eliminate the following entries: